-Free video: grow your business with Instagram in 2018
+Free email course: grow your business with Instagram in 2019

 The statistics are pretty impressive for any solopreneurs, entrepreneurs, small businesses or larger brands considering getting started on Instagram: an estimated 800 million users, with almost 100 million photos and video posts shared each day.

 And all this on an image-centric platform that is increasingly gearing up to become ecommerce-business friendly.

 With almost a third of American women and a quarter of American men using the app, and worldwide use also soaring, the ecommerce marketing possibilities are immense.

 It’s reported that an estimated 70.7% of all brands in the U.S. with 100 employees or more will actively use Instagram in 2017.